Andrew Martinez: Early attention

 Martinez was a high school football player when he attended Monta Vista High School in Cupertino, California.

 Martinez attended classes at the University of California, Berkeley.
 In September 1992, his second year in college, he began appearing unclad in public and led a campus "nude-in" to protest social repression.
 Campus police first arrested him that fall for indecent exposure when he jogged unclothed near southside dormitories late on a Saturday night.
-The county prosecutor refused to prosecute, concluding that nudity without lewd behavior was not illegal.
+The county prosecutor refused to prosecute, concluding that nudity without lewd behavior was not illegal in California.

 Martinez began strolling around campus unclothed, citing philosophical reasons.
 He explained that when he dressed in expensive, uncomfortable, stylish, "appropriate" attire, he hid the fact that his personal belief was that clothes were useless in his environment except as a tool for class and gender differentiation.
 The university then banned nudity on campus.

 Martinez wrote a 1992 guest column in the Oakland Tribune: "When I walk around nude, I am acting how I think it is reasonable to act, not how middle-class values tell me I should act.
 I am refusing to hide my dissent in normalcy even though it is very easy to do so."
 Martinez, who typically attended classes wearing only sandals and a backpack, became a cause célèbre at the university for a while, participating in a number of nude events on campus and performances by the Bay Area nude performance group the X-Plicit Players.

 He appeared on national talk shows, was profiled in a photo essay in Playgirl and was parodied in the 1994 college comedy PCU.
 As a response to Martinez's actions, UC Berkeley issued its "Policy Statement Concerning Public Nudity and Sexually Offensive Conduct" banning public nudity on December 7, 1992.